 The EU-UK TCA will continue to effect a wide range of policy areas which will impact on the Scottish Government.
-The Cabinet Office published in late 2017 a list of 111 points where EU Law intersects with devolved matters.
-The subsequent establishment of common UK Frameworks illustrates the many areas that will continue to be (to varying extents) influenced by the TCA.
+The Cabinet Office published in late 2017 a list of 111 points (a figure which has varied over the years) where EU Law intersects with devolved matters.
+The subsequent establishment of common UK Frameworks illustrates the many areas that will continue to be (to varying extents) influenced by the Withdrawal Agreement and the TCA.
 The TCA has established a joint UK-EU Partnership Council which is similar in structure to the Joint Committee that previously governed the UK-EU Withdrawal Agreement.
 The Council will take decisions by mutual consent and is chaired jointly by a European Commissioner and a UK Government minister.
 Scottish Government ministers attend these meetings and since the Partnership Council is the main forum for interaction between the UK and EU they should, where possible, work with the UK Government to ensure issues are dealt with through this mechanism.
 The Council is only one of a number of structural arrangements (e.g. the Trade Partnership Committee and various specialised committees and working groups) mentioned in Title III of the TCA, which create a dialogue between the UK and the EU.